dannyloweatx/checkmarx/README.md

 - **blank** - How many lines are blank in the files per language
 - **comment** - How many lines are comments in the files per language
 - **code** - How many lines are comments in the files per language
-- github.com/AlDanial/cloc v 1.80 <processing time and processing speed>
+- github.com/AlDanial/cloc v 1.80 &lt;processing time and processing speed&gt;
 	- Example: github.com/AlDanial/cloc v 1.80  T=1.00 s (380.0 files/s, 49176.0 lines/s)